 During a transitional period, Dr. Green will be serving in a dual role as President of both the Jung Tao School of Classical Chinese Medicine and OCOM.
 This opportunity for smooth transition as well as innovative collaboration may lead to future partnerships between the institutions — in research, faculty development, and academic programs.

 ♦ On May 21, community members are invited to join the Board of Trustees and new President, Sherri L. Green, PhD, for an open house and Presidential tea.
-The gathering will be held in the OCOM campus’ KPC Community Room between 11:30 AM and 12:30 PM.
+The gathering will be held in the OCOM campus’ KPC Community Room from 1:00 PM to 2:00 PM*.
 Oregon College of Oriental Medicine, 75 NW Couch Street, Portland, Oregon 97209

 Founded in 1983, OCOM is a single-purpose professional graduate school that offers first professional and postgraduate degree programs in acupuncture and Chinese medicine.
 OCOM’s mission is to transform health care by educating highly skilled and compassionate practitioners, providing exemplary patient care, and engaging in innovative research within a community of service and healing.
 Our 1,500 graduates practice, teach and research Chinese medicine in 50 states and across the globe, and have provided an estimated 10 million treatments over the past 36 years.
 OCOM’s campus and primary teaching clinic inhabit a LEED Gold certified facility in historic Old Town Chinatown.
 Additional information about the college is available on our website: ocom.edu